 1. Gathering information.

-The QDRO practitioner needs information about both spouses, including names, addresses, Social Security numbers, dates of marriage and divorce, etc. This includes copies of the divorce decree or separation agreement, so the practitioner can determine the share going to each party.
-In addition, except in military or Federal Civil Service Plans, the practitioner needs a copy of the Summary Plan Description (SPD) and Written QDRO Procedures (WQP).
+You need information about both spouses, including names, addresses, Social Security numbers, dates of marriage and divorce, etc. This includes copies of the divorce decree or separation agreement, so you can determine the share going to each party.

 2. Drafting your QDRO.